awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-aws-runpatchbaseline.md

 **Usage**: Optional\.

 `Snapshot ID` is a unique ID \(GUID\) used by Patch Manager to ensure that a set of instances that are patched in a single operation all have the exact same set of approved patches\.
-Although the parameter is defined as optional, our best practice recommendation depends on whether or not you are running **AWS\-RunPatchBaseline** in a maintenance window, as described in the following table\.
+Although the parameter is defined as optional, our best practice recommendation depends on whether or not you are running `AWS-RunPatchBaseline` in a maintenance window, as described in the following table\.

-**AWS\-RunPatchBaseline best practices**
+**`AWS-RunPatchBaseline` best practices**

 | Mode | Best practice | Details |
 | --- | --- | --- |